kristopolous/fiction/framework.md

 wing in politics, a new testament in religion, a new movement in the arts, and a new version in software.
 It permits the avoidance of admitting the failures of orthodoxy while permitting a mechanism to address its shortcomings.

+This of course fundamentally increases the complexity as many circuitous and clever solutions are offered that don't violate the aesthetic principles of the doctrinal beliefs.

 ### Success story: React

 ReactJS has a wildly inflexible architecture that aggressively forces their users to conform to an orthodoxy.
 As an example let's say we have the following